Karmar2323/alert-timer/README.md

 - Information menu with the items "About" and "License".

 Different alert execution types are under consideration: playing a sound, changing [SteelSeries device illumination](https://github.com/SteelSeries/gamesense-sdk) or popping up other notification.
+The use of SteelSeries illumination is an incomplete feature.
+(Causes are keyboard disconnection issues when using USB hubs and GameSense's lack of support for non-RGB mice.)

 A preview image of the user interface when the time is running: